 Most organisations have complicated bureaucracies to monitor goals and performance.
 The design of bureaucracies is informed by historic experience.

-When disruption hits, the past tells us little about how to navigate the future.
+When disruption hits, the past tells us little about how to navigate the long term future.
 Reduce bureaucracy; harness values and specify outcomes to provide clear direction; allow people autonomy to adapt as they confront new problems.

 4. Grant authority to the front line